GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/known-issues/index.md

 **Summary:** Userscript managers cannot inject scripts that are not included in the extension's package due to platform and policy changes that prevent arbitrary code execution.
 To address this, the Manifest V3 platform will be expanded to specifically support user-authored scripts and styles.

-**Estimated timeline:** Targeting Canary support around December, 2022.
+**Estimated timeline:** Targeting Canary support before March, 2023.

 ### Increased quota for session storage in the Storage API {: #increased-session-storage-quota }

 **Summary:** When it was introduced, the `session` storage area had an intentionally conservative maximum quota of 1 MB.
 We are planning to increase this limit, but have not yet settled on a new value.

-**Estimated timeline**: Targeting Canary support around November, 2022.
+**Estimated timeline**: Targeting Canary support before March, 2023.

 ## Bugs {: #bugs }